 As organisations adopt digitization, automation and machine learning many commentators suggest that service and process roles will substantially decline as a % of the overall number of people in an organisation.
 The logic is that this will lead to a higher percentage of ‘knowledge workers’ in organisations.
 It is also suggested in some quarters that organisations will have less full-time employees on their books and more contractors who may choose to work with your organisation if they ‘feel like it’.
 All of this provides a new challenge to the retention of an organisation’s knowledge, much of which is in the heads of these very people.

-- Depict culture and values.
+- Depiction of organisational culture and values.

-- Attractiveness to existing/future employees.
+- The attractiveness to of the organisation to existing/future employees.

 These factors need to be fully prioritised and understood in the context of every individual business/organisation and translated meticulously into a ‘workplace experience’ brief that defines the workplace experience required.